shreySham04/The-Master-Debater/README.md

 # The-Master-Debater
-A debating model for user to debate with each other
+A debating model for user to debate with each other and also AI (currently in working stage)